 1. Temple in Paris has operated at the Sorbonne for over 50 years.
 Students enroll in language and other courses suited to their background and ability; instructors are native speakers trained to work with foreign students.
 The Paris program generally begins in July.
 Participants earn 4-6 credit hours.

-2. Temple University Japan's 10-week summer session enables students to spend the summer in Tokyo studying Japanese language and a wide variety of courses conducted in English, including many which focus on Japan and Asia.
+2. Temple University Japan's eleven-week summer session enables students to spend the summer in Tokyo studying Japanese language and a wide variety of courses conducted in English, including many which focus on Japan and Asia.

 3. British Mass Media, held at Temple's London campus, provides students with a comparative perspective on British and American media.
-Participants earn up to six hours of graduate or undergraduate credit in the program.
+Participants earn up to 6 hours of graduate or undergraduate credit in the program.

 4. Art Workshop in Scotland is offered by Tyler School of Art in conjunction with the Glasgow School of Art.
 This intensive workshop is offered to art majors who have completed at least one year of studio work at the sophomore level.